spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/merchant-opening-hours-feature-integration.md

 summary: This document describes how to integrate the Merchant Opening Hours Glue API feature into a Spryker project.
 ---

-## Install Feature Core
+## Install feature core
-Follow the steps below to install the Merchant Opening Hours API feature core.
+Follow the steps below to install the Merchant Opening Hours Glue API feature core.

 ### Prerequisites

-To start feature integration, overview, and install the necessary features:
+To start feature integration, overview and install the necessary features:

 | Name  | Version |
 | ----------- | ------ |